Dispatch (1784 ship)

+Career

-CareerDispatch first appeared in Lloyd's Register (LR) in 1789.
+Dispatch first appeared in Lloyd's Register (LR) in 1789.
 Missing issues or missing pages in extant issues mean she may have appeared earlier.
 Dispatch, Croke, master, first appeared in the ship arrival and departure (SAD) data in Lloyd's List (LL) in 1787.

 1st enslaving voyage (1792–1793): Captain Caleb Gardner sailed from Liverpool to Africa on 7 May 1792.
 Dispatch arrived at Saint Ann's Bay, Jamaica on 23 November.
 There she delivered an estimated 200 captives.
-She sailed for home on 1 January 1793 and arrived back at Liverpool on 15 February 93.
+She sailed for home on 1 January 1793, and arrived back at Liverpool on 15 February 1793.
 She had left Liverpool with 15 crew members and suffered one crew member death on her voyage.

 Shortly after Dispatch returned, war with France broke out.
 Her owners decided to send her privateering.

 Captain John Bollis acquired a letter of marque on 30 April 1793.
 LL carried only one mention of her taking a prize.
 In July, the "Dispatch privateer", of Liverpool, recaptured Three Brothers, of Dartmouth, which was laden with fish.
-Three Brothers had been on her way from Bergen to Venice with a cargo of stockfish when she had been captured.Dispatch's owners removed her from privateering.
-On 31 October Captain Edward Jackson acquired a letter of marque, but with a third fewer men and guns than before.
+Three Brothers had been on her way from Bergen to Venice with a cargo of stockfish when she had been captured.

+Dispatch's owners removed her from privateering.
+On 31 October, Captain Edward Jackson acquired a letter of marque, but with a third fewer men and guns than before.
 She then returned to the slave trade.

 2nd enslaving voyage (1793–1794): Captain Edward Jackson sailed from Liverpool on 22 December 1793, bound for West Africa.
 Dispatch arrived at Kingston on 15 June 1794.
 There she landed 146 captives.
-She sailed from Kingston on 9 July 1794 and arrived at Liverpool on 18 September 1794.
+She sailed from Kingston on 9 July 1794, and arrived at Liverpool on 18 September 1794.
 She had left Liverpool with 17 crew members and suffered one crew death on the voyage.

 3rd enslaving voyage (1794–loss): Captain Jackson sailed from Liverpool on 20 November 1794, bound for Malembo.
 She sailed from Africa on 1 November.